itsrishu02/Graph2Text_gpt2/Task_1/README.md

-# WebNLG Dataset - Fine-tuning and Decoding with HuggingFace
+# Graph to Text - Fine-tuning and Decoding with HuggingFace

 This project leverages the HuggingFace framework.
 Please refer to the [HuggingFace documentation](https://huggingface.co) for further details on installation and dependencies.